bbhart/bbhart.github.io/_posts/2009-05-22-Adjusting-to-working-from-home-6eef3d935eb4.markdown

 ---
 layout: post
 title: Adjusting to working from home
-description: >-
-  This is day three of me working from home.
-I’m settling in pretty well, working hard to develop discipline.
+subtitle: Routine is the key for my working from home
 date: '2009-05-22T18:30:12.000Z'
 categories: []
 keywords: []